justin2004/weblog/DRAFTS/troubleshooting/README.md

 The commercial application vendor says the new version will address the problems.
 The team doing the internally developed application says a refactor/rewrite or a responsibility smaller in scope will address or remove the problems.
 Or maybe they both point at another system within the enterprise that needs to pick up the slack or prevent the slack.

-Eventually a boy dinosaur appears amidst the girl dinosaurs and you find yourself with a different company.
+Eventually a boy dinosaur appears amidst the girl dinosaurs and you find yourself with a different company... mostly because IT/Infrastructure policies don't differentiate between monitoring and troubleshooting and there is a diffusion of responsibility.

 foot note: I talk about "running commands they (engineers) need to run" but it isn't always clear what handful of commands you need to run.